aureooms-ulb-2010-2015/2014-2015-infof504-presentation/README.md

     1. Let *h* be one of the candidates and decide whether it is redundant with respect to the set of half-spaces *M*.
     2. If so, discard *h*.
     3. Otherwise, scan the candidates for a nonredundant half-space.
-If at this point the candidate set is not empty, at least one of its elements must be nonredundant.
+At this point the candidate set is nonempty and at least one of its elements must be nonredundant.
 We scan the candidate list to find this element.

   3. Output *M*.